LukePappa/Ourism/synthesis.md

-Obey this meditative instruction: be.
+To live in accordance with your purpose, obey this meditative instruction: be.